 The "Add 4" command may be useful when sequentially accessing the same word (for example, the Control Word) in a series of 4-word Descriptor Table entries.
 The "Add 2" command might be useful for reading the Interrupt Log Buffer, comprised of 2-word log entries.
 In both cases, the Add command would be probably followed by Read command 0x40 to read the location addressed by the current pointer value.
 Similarly, Write command 0xC0 writes the location addressed by the current pointer value.
-Two command bytes cannot be "chained"; the host SPI Slave Select CE must be negated after the Add command, then reasserted for the following Read or Write command.
+Similarly, the host SPI Slave Select CE must be negated after the Add command, then reasserted for the following Read or Write command.